3mdeb/qubes-core-admin/doc/qubes.rst

    <NetVM ...>

-Setting netvm on particular domain of course does not affect global default, but only this instance.
+Setting NetVM on particular domain of course does not affect global default, but only this instance.
 But there are two problems:

 - You don't know if the value of the property you just accessed was it's